TBD54566975/tbdocs/README.md

 generator and open a PR against the target repo (the SSG website which knows how to render Markdown, think docusaurus, hugo etc.).

-You will want to do this generally on Release PRs or Release automations, so that the docs are being published when new versions of the APIs are being released to the public.
+You will want to do this generally on Release PRs or Release automation, so that the docs are being published when new versions of the APIs are being released to the public.

 ```yml
 # after ts build step